 I've saved the best for last because basic HTML is more than making words stand out…

 This is one of the most important basic elements you need to know – linking your text.
-Let's break it down first: the a is the element that tells the web you have a link which is why the closing tag is only the a.
-The ref part tells the web gremlins where you want to go, similar to a street name.
-One more important piece of information is that you need those quotes (plain only) around the URL.
+Let's break it down first: the a is the element that tells the web you have a link, which is why the closing tag is only the a.
+The ref part shows the web gremlins where you want to go, similar to a street name.
+One more critical piece of information is that you need those quotes (plain only) around the URL.

 Note: if you want the link to open in another window you need to add one small piece to it, the target attribute.
 It will look like this <a href=”yourlink.com” target=”_blank”></a>